hexbatch/apple-core/v1/docs/layers/f-transactions/transactions.md

   * Any party can remove their user token from the agreement before it executes, this cancels the transaction

-After all agreement, and any delay passes between after all agree and execution, the transfer will take place
+After the agreement succeeds, the transfer will take place

 Different options when making a transaction:
 * Transactions can be set to be deleted after N time after no agreement is reached.
-* Transactions can be set to allow reuse by looping the agreement to make a new agreement
-  * the new transaction will be a copy of the old, but using the new agreement.
-* A transaction can be set up to have a delay or datetime to do the transaction after all signed

 ## Escrow